-This is the third in a series of posts on forensic entomology.
-Read earlier posts in the series and stay tuned for future posts in the coming weeks here on Entomology Today.
+This is the first part in a series of posts on forensic entomology.
+Stay tuned for future posts in the coming weeks here on Entomology Today.

 Denise Gemmellaro is a graduate student in entomology at Rutgers University and director of the Forensic Entomology Workshop held at the New Jersey School of Conservation, a two-week summer program for students and professionals to gain hands-on experience in the fundamentals of forensic entomology.
 Email: firstname.lastname@example.org